 - If wearing the patch at night causes odd dreams, try sleeping without the patch.

-- People who smoke fewer than 10 cigarettes per day should start with a lower dose patch (for example, 14 mg).
+- People who smoke fewer than 10 cigarettes per day or who weigh less than 99 pounds (45 kilograms) should start with a lower dose patch (for example, 14 mg).

 Nicotine gum or lozenge